Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 #### 7.3.3.
 Regulation in a CryptoCommodity market

+Market itself, if not distorted, is a well performing price formation machine.
 A CryptoCommodity have a built-in self-regulation since customers provide a negative feedback loop regarding the quality of the currency.
 If the currency does tno fullfill the expected quality, the demand for the CryptoCommodity is reduced.
 This is Adam's Smith Invisible Hand.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/unit_of_account_ecosystem_loop.svg" width="100%"></img>